adobe/edgly/README.md

 Note that double-quoting values is highly recommended (and `edgly service get` will automatically quote values when writing to disk).

 This does not support or use INI sections.
-Comments will be lost on round-tripping through `edgly service update` and `edgly service get`.
+Comments can be lost on round-tripping through `edgly service update` and `edgly service get`.

 ### dictionaries/private.*.ini